APRIL-ZJU/Coco-LIC/README.md

 ## TODO List

-- [ ] serves as the front-end of incremental 3D Gaussian Splatting（[Gaussian-LIC](https://arxiv.org/pdf/2404.06926)）
+- [ ] serve as the front-end of incremental 3D Gaussian Splatting（[Gaussian-LIC](https://arxiv.org/pdf/2404.06926)）
 - [ ] optimize the code architecture (rosbag play mode) and support ikd-tree for acceleration

 ## Citation